AKSHATASTHANA/ZenFlow/replit.md

-# Serenity - Meditation App
+# MediCare Hospital - Hospital Management System

 ## Overview

-Serenity is a full-stack meditation application built with React, Express, and PostgreSQL.
-It provides a comprehensive meditation experience with features like guided meditation sessions, ambient sounds, breathing exercises, and progress tracking.
-The app uses a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components for a polished user interface.
+MediCare Hospital is a full-stack hospital management system built with React, Express, and in-memory storage.
+It provides a comprehensive hospital website with patient appointment booking and an admin panel for managing appointments.
+The app uses a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components for a professional medical interface.

 ## System Architecture